txei/txei/README.md

    the "head" of a voter roll blockchain that can be verified is included in the final blockchain head;

+   For 49 out of every 50 voters this receipt should be a plain English text document indicating which of the current block of 50 voters they are, e.g., "You are the 37th of the current block of 50 voters."

+   For 1 out of every 50 voters this receipt should be a QR code containing a signed blockchain head committing to the current standings in all races at that ballot scanner, and the voter should be able to confirm this using third party apps.

+   This receipt must be public following the voter's confirmation of the receipt being properly formed and signed by a TPM such that the receipt cannot encode how the voter (nor the 49 preceding voters) voted.
+A copy of this receipt should be recorded by the precinct before the voter exits, and poll watchers must be able to record and broadcast this receipt.

  - voters must use a ballot marking machine and review the markings on their ballot match their selections;